A Web Serial Novel

 (aka Courage's admin) that can be read here

 .
 However, in the spirit of Tumblr, the latest chapters appear first.
-First published in 2013, it's an Urban Fantasy
+It's an Urban Fantasy

-/Best of Luck, Tantei-kun
+(a dead fic) and Best of Luck, Tantei-kun

 There's a character sheet

 too.
 Character tropes should go there.